FAU-Inf2/FuzzPEG/README.md

 - Building *FuzzPEG* requires an internet connection to resolve external dependencies.

-## Parsing Expression Grammars (PEGs)
+## Input Grammars

-*FuzzPEG* takes as input a *Parsing Expression Grammar* (PEG) that describes the lexical and syntactical rules that the generated programs should conform to.
-The following is an example for such a PEG in the notation of the [j-PEG](https://github.com/FAU-Inf2/j-PEG) library that *FuzzPEG*
+*FuzzPEG* takes as input a context-free grammar that describes the lexical and syntactical rules that the generated programs should conform to.
+The following is an example for such a grammar in the notation of the [j-PEG](https://github.com/FAU-Inf2/j-PEG) library that *FuzzPEG* uses (to be more precise, the grammars that *j-PEG* takes as input are so-called Parsing Expression Grammars (PEGs);
-uses:
+see [below](#a-note-on-grammar-classes) for a more detailed discussion):

     calculation: statement* EOF ;